Thomas Scudder Page

 Thomas Scudder Page (April 19, 1800 – April 17, 1877) was Kentucky's first elected auditor of public accounts, and the first elected official to be tried for corruption in that state.

+Biography

-He was born in New York City and came to Kentucky in 1817.
-He became a clerk with the Land Office and in 1839 was appointed state auditor by Governor James Clark.
+He was born in New York City, and moved to Kentucky in 1817.

+He became a clerk with the Land Office and in 1839, was appointed auditor by Governor James Clark.